asok-mirror/CS3130-Demo/README.md

 This is demo Android project that have single button, Text field and Text Label.

-The value in Text label changes on button click as per the use given Text field value.
+The value in Text label changes on button click as per the user given Text field value.